OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_603.rst

 - `Add option to remove and add service roles <https://github.com/OpenNebula/one/issues/4654>`__.
 - `Add option to register DockerRegistry marketplace on Sunstone <https://github.com/OpenNebula/one/issues/5411>`__.
 - `Fix real CPU and Memory bars on Host ESX tab <https://github.com/OpenNebula/one/issues/5420>`__.
+- `Add option to disable and enable marketplaces on Sunstone <https://github.com/OpenNebula/one/issues/4510>`__.